groumage/BazAds/src/main/java/protocol/rfc.md

 # RFC

-Guillaume Roumage
-April 2024

 ## 1. Introduction

 This document specifies the protocol used in the project BazAds.
-This project is an implementation of a client-server application to exchange goods and services.

-## 2. Requests from the client to the server
+## 2. Request from clients to the central server server

-### 2.1 Request the public key of the central server
+### 2.1 Get the public key of the central server

 All exchanges between a client and the central server are encrypted.
-Both the client and server has a public and private key pair.
-After exchanging public keys and performing key agreement, a shared secret is derived and then used to encrypt all subsequent communications.
+To that end, both the client and server has a public and private key pair.
+After exchanging public keys and performing key agreement, a shared secret is derived and used to encrypt all subsequent communications.

+#### Request

 `REQUEST_PUBLIC_KEY_OF_CENTRAL_SERVER (client's public key)`